Tranquility/vache/README.md

 issue [#9][4]

-the following is a list of associations from filetype to a list of docset families enabledwhat has already been tested and added to the default families enabled for each filetype. please submit issues / pull requests to add more associations to this list
+the following is a list of associations from filetype to a list of docset families enabled for that filetype. please submit issues / pull requests to add more associations to this list